SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

             text: 'Institute was formed in 2016'
           -
             type: text
-            text: ' with a directive to guarantee adequate consultation and support is provided to campus planners and to ensure consistency in the quality of the MBLGTACC experience; to guarantee diversity, equity, and inclusion; and to grow the capacity of the organization beyond the annual February conference.'
+            text: ' with a directive to guarantee adequate consultation and support is provided to campus planners and to ensure consistency in the quality of the MBLGTACC experience; to guarantee diversity, equity, and inclusion; and to grow the capacity of the organization beyond the annual conference.'
     type: content
     enabled: true
   -